 - 9.1 The BCDRP is reviewed at least annually by the Chief Information Officer and Compliance Department and any recommended changes are brought to the attention of the Senior Managers and the BEISL Board.
 The BCDRP will also be reviewed following any incident which required the BCDRP to be invoked. - 9.2 Baltic Employees, in particular the Assessors, undergo training and testing at least annually on the BCDRP.

 Schedule 1 - BEISL Incident Report Form

-This form should be completed for all incidents that directly/indirectly affect the benchmark determination process in accordance with the BCDRP.
+The form below is a reflection of the information that is captured internally at the Baltic for incidents that directly/indirectly affect the benchmark determination process.